Amparulekar/Amparulekar.github.io/_pages/about.md

 I love working on real-world applications of Artificial Intelligence and Machine Learning.
 I also enjoy mixing modalities and have experimented with speech, text, image as well as numerical data.
 Be it computer vision, natural language processing, or reinforcement learning, I like learning and exploring the concepts and then using them to try and make a difference where I can!
 Some examples include:

 * Working in collaboration with doctors to use artificial intelligence techniques for more efficient diagnosis and treatment of different health conditions.
-* Building and deploying tools for automatic speech recognition, speech generation and machine translation for low resource Indian and African Languages.
+* Building and deploying tools for automatic speech recognition, speech generation and machine translation to aid education in low resource languages.
 * Developing tools for industrial safety such as accident predictors in power plants and personal protective equipment detectors for factory workers.

 In my free time, I enjoy art, photography and music.
 I play the keyboard and have tried my hand at every medium, from pencil sketching, water colors, to acryllics on canvas and even roads.